More and more people are jumping aboard e-bikes and taking advantage of their many benefits ranging from commuting to leisure cycling.

-Hub motor style e-bikes can also present their own problems for spokes which you wouldn’t expect to happen on a standard bike – due to stresses caused by the force of the motor.
+Hub motor style e-bikes can present their own problems for spokes which you wouldn’t expect to happen on a standard bike, due to stresses caused by the force of the motor.

 Mills points out: “On a hub motor, particularly rear hub motors, you find that after a few years spoke breakage becomes a slightly more common occurrence.
 But if you are getting your bike serviced, spoke tension will be checked and adjusted, so this would be less likely.”

-When it comes to looking after your gears, it’s the same old practice, but just should be carried out more frequently.
+When it comes to looking after your gears, it’s the same old practice as part of cleaning your bike, but just should be carried out more frequently.

 Mills explains: "A mid-motor e-bike will exert a lot more force on the chain, meaning you’ll tend to get fewer miles in before it needs replacing.
 But care-wise, you just need to treat them as you would any other bike."

 A specific chain cleaning tool along with some degreaser makes this job a whole lot easier.
-Just remember to make sure none of the oily liquid gets onto your braking surfaces, but if you do, cleaning them with either a specific brake cleaner or isopropyl alcohol will sort it out.
+Just remember to make sure none of the oily liquid gets onto your braking surfaces, but if it does, cleaning them with either a specific brake cleaner or isopropyl alcohol will sort it out.